mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 *Note: Not all instruments support sample absorption corrections.
 Please check the instrument reference:
 :ref:`instrument_doc_links_isis-powder-diffraction-ref`.
 If the
-instrument has *do_absorb_corrections* (or similar) on the focus method list of parameters it supports sample absorption corrections*
+instrument has a *set_sample_details* method it supports sample absorption corrections*

 .. _create_sampleDetails_isis-powder-diffraction-ref:

 Create SampleDetails object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-First we need to import the sample details object from ISIS Powder to be able to use it for setting the sample details.
+First we need to import the sample details object from ISIS Powder.
 The properties required when creating a SampleDetails object is the geometry of the sample.

 **Note this assumes a cylinder currently**